Who should use this guidance

 In the context of COVID-19 individuals at ‘increased risk’ are at a greater risk of severe illness from COVID-19.
 This category includes people aged over 70, those who are pregnant and those who have a range of chronic health conditions.
 Pregnant women are specifically advised to work from home after 28 weeks’ gestation.
 As the advice to shield is being paused people in this category can go out to work and return to settings.
 Every setting should continue to carry out risk assessments and put in place controls to minimise those risks, such as the frequent hand washing, surface hygiene and one way systems.

 Decontamination and cleaning

-Cleaning of the setting must take place as set out in Infection Prevention and Control Guidance for Childcare Settings.
+Cleaning of the setting must take place as set out in Infection Prevention and Control for Childcare Settings Guidance.
 Additional cleaning and disinfecting must be undertaken of areas that a symptomatic individual has come into contact with.

-Except for public areas where a symptomatic individual has passed through and spent minimal time and are not visibly contaminated with body fluids, all surfaces that the symptomatic person has come into contact with must be cleaned and disinfected in accordance with the Infection Prevention and Control Guidance for Childcare Settings once the individual has moved from the area.
+Except for public areas where a symptomatic individual has passed through and spent minimal time and are not visibly contaminated with body fluids, all surfaces that the symptomatic person has come into contact with must be cleaned and disinfected in accordance with the Infection Prevention and Control for Childcare Settings Guidance once the individual has moved from the area.
+These surfaces include:

 - objects which are visibly contaminated with body fluids

-The clothes of staff and children who have come into contact with a symptomatic child should be washed on a hot wash in accordance with the guidance on contaminated laundry in Infection Prevention and Control Guidance for Childcare Settings.
+The clothes of staff and children who have come into contact with a symptomatic child should be washed on a hot wash in accordance with the guidance on contaminated laundry in Infection Prevention and Control for Childcare Settings Guidance.
 It is therefore suggested that staff keep a change of clothes in the setting.

 When items cannot be cleaned using detergents or laundered, for example, upholstered furniture and mattresses, steam cleaning should be used.